apache/nifi/nifi-nar-bundles/nifi-elasticsearch-bundle/README.md

 Elasticsearch 8.X is the current default version of Elasticsearch when Testcontainers are used.
 An example run of the integration tests with Elasticsearch 7 support would be like this:

-`mvn clean install -Pintegration-tests,elasticsearch7`
+`mvn -Pintegration-tests,elasticsearch7 --fail-at-end clean install`

 An example using a non-Docker version of Elasticsearch:

-`mvn clean install -Pintegration-tests -Delasticsearch.testcontainers.enabled=false -Delasticsearch.elastic_user.password=s3cret1234`
+`mvn -Pintegration-tests --fail-at-end -Delasticsearch.testcontainers.enabled=false -Delasticsearch.elastic_user.password=s3cret1234 clean install`

 ## Modules with Integration Tests (using Testcontainers)